What We Get Wrong About Women & Alcoholism

 Do you think those stereotypes differ based on race and class?

 "I certainly think that’s one manifestation of systemic racism in America, that minority communities are disproportionately associated with addictions.
-And, addiction tends to get narrated in terms of vice, crime, and betrayal of the social contract when we’re talking about people of color versus white people, who, I don’t want to completely generalize, but are more likely to be afforded the privilege of having their addiction seen in terms of suffering, illness, psychic complexity, interior anguish."
+And addiction tends to get narrated in terms of vice, crime, and betrayal of the social contract when we’re talking about people of colour versus white people, who, I don’t want to completely generalise, but are more likely to be afforded the privilege of having their addiction seen in terms of suffering, illness, psychic complexity, interior anguish."

-Would you say that drinking a lot is more socially acceptable amongst college-age women or women in their 20s?
+Would you say that drinking a lot is more socially acceptable among college-age women or women in their 20s?
 Why or why not?

 "I certainly think that certain kinds of drinking seem more acceptable when you’re in college or in your mid-20s, and then maybe that same amount of drinking would seem more out of place among a group of 35-year-olds, or around young children.